 When insulating a flat roof wood structure, 475's goal, as always, is to do it in the most healthy, structurally sound, durable, and ecologically friendly way—achieving truly high performance.
-This means we try to generally avoid using foam above or below the roof deck (for more on that, see our Foam Fails series).
+This means we try to avoid using foam above or below the roof deck whenever possible (for more on that, see our Foam Fails series.)

-With foam out of the equation, we examine how to avoid condensation, rot and mold in our structures.
-Based on the research noted in our 475 blog post Unvented Flat Roofs: A Technical Discussion, we have established The Ten Golden Rules.
-By following the Ten Golden Rules you are ensured a robust roof assembly.
+With foam out of the equation, we examine how to avoid condensation, rot, and mold in our structures.
+Based on the research noted in our post, Unvented Flat Roofs: A Technical Discussion, we have established The Ten Golden Rules.
+Follow these rules to ensure a robust roof assembly.

 The Ten Golden Rules are:

 1. Use a minimum roof pitch of 2% (1/4:12) or 3% (3/8:12)